ddascalescu/app-film-ratings/README.md

 TODO (before V1 and public):
  - Removal from list
- - File storage for saved films
+ - Local file storage for saved films
  - Add picture to readme
  - Release versions, and update repo description with where to find

 Features:
- - Adding film ratings to a list
+ - Adding film ratings to a table

 Planned features:
  - Changing adding entries into a '+' button that brings up a box, involving the next point